mia-platform/documentation/CONTRIBUTING.md

 5. Run locally docs site to test changes before submitting a Merge Request: `yarn start`

+6. Run locally the tests of lint, cspell and check-content as explained [here](#content-checks)

-6. Submit a merge request (name it according to the rule: `Activity (task): topic`), then post the MR URL in the "mia-documentation" room.
-Optionally add notes about the importance of changes, according to internal / customer needs.
+7. Submit a pull request (name it according to the rule: `Activity (task): topic`) and add information about the importance of changes, according to internal / customer needs.
 Notify POs of affected products.

 ## Contributing guidelines